tonywaiweb/tinymce-docs/migration-from-4.x/considerations.md

 layout: default
 title: Considerations
 title_nav: Considerations
-description: Instructions for migrating from TinyMCE 4.x to Tiny 5.0.
+description: Instructions for migrating from TinyMCE 4 to TinyMCE 5.
 keywords: migration considerations premigration pre-migration
 ---

 ## Migrating from Previous Versions

-The new Tiny 5.0 editor comes with significant changes to the previous versions.
+The new TinyMCE 5 editor comes with significant changes to the previous versions.
 The new editor offers an easier to navigate user interface.

 Our team at Tiny has worked on creating a configurable, less cumbersome editor while retaining the familiarity of the user interface from the older versions.